-Act of 12 March 2022 on assistance to Ukrainian Nationals in connection with the armed conflict on the territory of that country (Act on Assistance to Ukrainian Nationals), in force since 12 March 2022, as amended by the Act of 8 June 2022 amending the Act on Assistance to Ukrainian Nationals and other acts is the main instrument framing the protection granted to Ukrainian citizens and their families.
+Act of 12 March 2022 on assistance to Ukrainian Nationals in connection with the armed conflict on the territory of that country (Act on Assistance to Ukrainian Nationals), in force since 12 March 2022, as amended by the Act of 8 June 2022 amending the Act on Assistance to Ukrainian Nationals and certain other acts and by the Act of 13 January 2023 amending Act on Assistance to Ukrainian Nationals and certain other acts is the main instrument framing the protection granted to certain displaced persons from Ukraine, this is Ukrainian nationals, who have arrived on the territory of Poland directly from the territory of Ukraine in connection with hostilities conducted in the territory of this country, and Ukrainian nationals who have the Pole's Card, who together with their closest family arrived to the territory of Poland, as well as spouses of Ukrainian nationals who have arrived to Poland in connection with hostilities conducted in the territory of this country (Article 1(1) and 1(2)).
 However, as not all persons displaced from Ukraine are covered by this law, the Act of 12 December 2013 on foreigners, in force since 1 May 2014, is also relevant for the purposes of the implementation of the Council Implementing Decision.